 which considers the breakup of the rain drops, therefore the overall rain drop increases.
 Although the comment in the code refer to Seifert 1994, no corresponding paper were found for the given author name and year.
 The formula used is more consistent to Seifert and Beheng (2001) without considering droplet breakup.

+1.4.2.
+Hydrometeor type, density and related parameterizations

+Hydrometeor are divided into 5 categories in ThomA scheme including cloud droplets (D>1 μm), rain drops (D>50 μm), ice crystals (mass>10-12kg and derived size limit based on given density), snow (D>200 μm) and graupel (D>250 μm).
 Fixed densities are used in ThomA scheme.
 But for snow, graupel and cloud ice, their densities may vary.
-Different densities affect the mass power law and fall speed power law, thus the collision and collection process.
+Different densities affect the mass power law and fall speed power law parameters, thus the collision and aggregation processes.

 The mass-dimentional power law depends on hydrometer types and densities,